 - Engage the young person in all aspects of their life and relevant decisions.

-- Provide the young person with formal written letters (as per legislation).
+- Provide the young person with formal written letters, as necessary under legislation.

-- Have the young person contribute to their Placement Services Unit referral, completing their own profile and providing their own photo.
+- Have the young person contribute to their care arrangement referral, completing their own profile and providing their own photo.

 - Have the young person attend placement meetings and family group meetings.
 Consider attendance via other methods rather than just face-to-face.

-- Learn about the young person’s culture and show interest in their culture on visits.
+- Learn about the young person’s culture and be curious about their culture on visits.

 - Speak to the young person in age-appropriate and jargon-free language.

-- Purchase a suitcase and overnight bag for the young person to use when attending friends’ sleepovers, respite and camps; when changing placements; and for family visits.
+- Purchase a suitcase and overnight bag for the young person to use when attending friends’ sleepovers, short breaks and camps; when changing care arrangments; and for family visits.

-- Complete a belongings list and ensure all belongings accompany the young person if they change placements and when they return home.
+- Complete a belongings list and ensure all belongings accompany the young person if they change care arrangements and when they return home.

-kicbox is a digital, standard practice tool that must be used for all children in care, regardless of their age, length of time in care and location.
-This application (app) supports the undertaking of life story work in which important personal information and significant life events are recorded.
+kicbox is an online and mobile friendly application (app) that provides a convenient way of communicating and sharing information with a young person.
+The app also provides a safe and secure place for a young person to keep documentation, photos and mementos.
+The app supports the undertaking of life story work in which important personal information and significant life events are recorded.
 Maintaining a life story also and allows for the recording and accumulation of information throughout a young person’s time in care, which is critical for their eventual transition to adulthood.

-All young people in care experience disconnection from their family and community, and placement disruptions may result in the loss of personal possessions, photos and memories.
+All young people in care experience disconnection from their family and community, and disruptions to their care arrangement may result in the loss of personal possessions, photos and memories.

 Life story work supports the development of a strong foundation for a young person’s independence and will assist them to create a clear understanding of their family relationships and connections, increase their self-knowledge and self-esteem and promote an understanding of what has happened to them during their time in care.